Mellor St Mary School Uniform

 White shirt (long or short sleeves)

 Gold tie (elastic, clip-on or real ties are available)

-Blue and gold tartan skirt or pinafore dress
+Grey trousers or blue and gold tartan skirt or pinafore dress

 Navy, grey or white socks or tights

 Sensible black flat shoes (Shoes are to be plain with no coloured logos)